brillout/wildcard-api/readme.md

 ## What is Wildcard

-Wildcard is a JavaScript library to create an API between your Node.js server and your frontend.
+Wildcard is a JavaScript library to create a backend API for your Node.js server.

 With Wildcard,
 creating an API endpoint is as easy as creating a JavaScript function: